indigo-iam/iam/CONTRIBUTING.md

 ### Commits

-Even tough we will squash all commits of a PR into an inclusive, long commit, we invite you to follow few best practices:
+Even tough we will squash all commits of a PR into an inclusive, long commit, we invite you to follow few [best practices][git-commit]:

 - fist letter of the commit must be capital
 - tenses in the commit must not be past-like